Women and the Power of the Earth

 Order with all haste at Poetic Justice Books and Art.

 Here's a random excerpt to get you started...

 You can also purchase at Amazon or Barnes and Noble.

 Father Dingle, Some Mice, and the Portal to Hell -

 Maybe it started with the mice.
 Maybe the exodus of mice was the first sign that there was something amiss in the church basement.
 The choir room had been plagued by mice for as long as Father Dingle had been there.
 Alan Cunningham, the choir director, had been belly aching about adequate storage for music since he’d been there.
 Father Dingle remembered Alan had nearly been in tears at a staff meeting after finding a mouse nest made with scraps of the Hallelujah Chorus.
 Alan found this situation neither economically nor spiritually tolerable.
 But the following year, early in the spring, church mice began moving out of the basement in droves.
 Father Dingle arrived at church one morning to find several families of mice scurrying up the basement stairs, down the hall towards the front doors.
 More mice appeared each morning, waiting to dash out as soon as the heavy wooden doors were opened.

-How Julie Steals Garden Ideas from Her Neighbors…And You Can Too!
+Julie Steals Garden Ideas

 by Julie Carpenter

 I moved into a new house in April.
 I have done a few things around the yard.
 I’ve dug up some flowering peaches that were, sadly, in the wrong place and planted a few low-growing radicans gardenias instead, underplanted with June bearing and ever bearing strawberries.
 I also threw some seeds in the ground, cleaned out some beds, removed some awkward brick circles filled with irises that won’t bloom due to lack of sun and being buried too deep, and pruned dead branches.